Fr0sT-Brutal/awesome-pascal/README.md

 * [Open XML](http://www.philo.de/xml/downloads.shtml).
 Provides a wide range of methods, components and foundation classes.
 It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](http://code.google.com/p/superobject).
-The JSON toolkit is a parser/writer for JSON data format.
+Parser/writer for JSON data format.
 This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel)

 * [OXml](http://www.kluug.net/oxml.php).
 New XML library for Delphi and Lazarus, developed in late 2013.
 I took some inspiration from OmniXML but wrote the library completely from scratch.
 The aim of OXml is to be the most versatile and fastest XML library for the Pascal language.
 OXml features a SAX parser, DOM implementation, a sequential DOM parser a direct XML reader/writer and a vendor for Delphi's XmlIntf.TXMLDocument.
 OXml supports all Delphi versions starting from Delphi 4 on all platforms: Win32, Win64, OSX, iOS, Android.
 OXml supports Lazarus 1.0 and newer on all platforms (tested Win32, Win64, Linux, MacOSX).